Key takeaways:

 To become a licensed electrician in Colorado, electricians must receive their license from the Colorado Department of Regulatory Agencies.

-To gain a residential wireman license, applicants must hold at least two years of work experience and pass a licensing exam.
+To gain a residential wireman license, applicants must hold at least two years of work experience (around 4,000 hours) and pass a licensing exam.

-To get a journeyman license, applicants must obtain at least four years of experience specifically in residential dwellings, commercial, and industrial work.
+To get a journeyman license, applicants must obtain at least four years of experience (around 8,000 hours) specifically in residential dwellings, commercial, and industrial work, or registered apprentices (as of January 1, 2011) must complete 288 hours of education.
 Applicants must also pass a licensing exam.

-To receive a master license, applicants must either hold a degree in electrical engineering and have 2,000 hours of work as an apprentice or hold a degree from a trade school with 8,000 hours of work experience.
+To receive a master license, applicants must either hold a degree in electrical engineering and have 2,000 hours of work as an apprentice, hold a degree from a trade school with 8,000 hours of work experience, or accumulate 10,000 total hours with at least 4,000 hours of commercial and industrial experience, as well as layout and planning experience.

-To gain an independent electrical contractor license, applicants must have gained a master license and hold the required insurance.
+To obtain an independent electrical contractor license, applicants must hold a master license and carry the required insurance.

 Connecticut

-Electricians must be licensed in order to legally perform electrical work in Connecticut.
-Licenses are issued by the Connecticut Department of Consumer Protection.
+Electricians must be licensed in order to perform electrical work in Connecticut legally.
+The Connecticut Department of Consumer Protection issues licenses.
+Here’s how to obtain different electrical licenses in Connecticut:

-To get a limited journeyman license, applicants must have completed an apprenticeship program or have four years of work experience.
+- To get a limited journeyperson license, applicants must complete an apprenticeship program or have four years of work experience.
 Applicants must pass a licensing exam.

-To gain an unlimited contractor license, applicants must have two years of work experience as an unlimited licensed journeyman or at least six years of electrical experience.
+- To obtain an unlimited contractor license, applicants must have 2 years of work experience as an unlimited-licensed journeyman or at least 6 years of electrical experience.
 Applicants must also pass a licensing exam.

 Delaware

-To perform electrical work in the state of Delaware, electricians will need to get a license from the state’s Board of Electrical Examiners.
+To perform electrical work in the state of Delaware, electricians need to get a license from the state’s Board of Electrical Examiners.
+Here’s how to acquire different electrician licenses in the state of Delaware:

-To receive a residential license, applicants must have completed 4,000 hours with a residential-specific apprenticeship program and must also pass the licensing exam.
+- To receive a residential license, applicants must have completed 4,000 hours in a residential-specific apprenticeship program and pass the licensing exam.

 Florida

-Read our full guide to getting certified as an electrician in Florida.
+Read the full guide to getting certified as an electrician in Florida.

 Georgia

 Those interested in working as an electrician in Georgia must get a license through the Georgia State Construction Industry Licensing Board, Division of Electrical Contractors.
-Georgia doesn’t offer a journeyman license, so once an individual has finished their apprenticeship program, they can start work as an electrician without supervision or continue and get their contractor license.
+Georgia doesn’t offer a journeyman license, so once you’ve finished your apprenticeship program, you can start work as an electrician without supervision or continue and get your contractor license.

 There are two contractor license classifications:

-• Class 1: works on systems with a voltage less than 200 amperes
+- Class 1 restricted: works on systems with a voltage less than 200 amperes

-• Class 2: works on systems with voltages over 200 amperes
+- Class 2 unrestricted: works on systems with voltages over 200 amperes

 To receive a contractor license of either classification, applicants must have at least four years of experience working as an electrician.
 Applicants must also provide three letters of reference and pass the licensing exam.

 Want to get the steps to apply?
-See our complete guide to becoming a licensed electrician in Georgia.
+See the complete guide to becoming a licensed electrician in Georgia.

 Hawaii

-Electricians in Hawaii must gain their license in order to work within the state.
+Electricians in Hawaii must obtain a license to work in the state.
 Licenses are provided by the Hawaii Board of Electricians and Plumbers.
+Here’s how to become a licensed electrician in Hawaii:

-To receive a journeyman industrial license, applicants must have completed at least 8,000 hours of industrial work experience as well as 200 hours of classroom training through an accredited course.
+- To receive a journey worker industrial license, applicants must have completed at least 8,000 hours of industrial work experience, with a minimum of 4 years, and 200 hours of classroom training through an accredited course.

-To get a journeyman license, applicants must have at least 10,000 hours of experience in residential and commercial wiring as well as 240 hours of classroom training through an accredited course.
+- To get a journey worker license, applicants must have at least 5 years of experience, with a minimum of 10,000 hours in residential and commercial wiring, and 240 hours of classroom training through an accredited course.

-To receive a supervising industrial license, applicants must have at least three years of experience working as a licensed journeyman industrial electrician.
+- To obtain a supervising industrial license, applicants must have at least 3 years of experience as a licensed journeyman industrial electrician.

-To gain a supervising electrician license, applicants must have at least four years of experience working as a licensed journeyman electrician.
+- To obtain a supervising electrician license, applicants must have at least 4 years of experience as a licensed journeyman electrician.

 Idaho